kanozad/kanozad/README.md

 *Web Developer/Team Lead*

 -   Primary point of contact and delivery lead for multiple teams of software developers delivering quality solutions in support of multiple maintenance and new development projects.
 -   Guided teams in developing an appropriate technical approach for each project.
 -   Ensured that all our development efforts remain in compliance with governance standards and policies.
 -   Participated in security, risk, and business continuity planning activities.
 -   Worked with external partner teams to build relationships and improve processes.
 -   Worked with team members to help them define professional development plans.
 -   Worked with my manager to define my own professional development plan, incorporating both personal and organizational goals.
 -   Participated in focus groups and steering committees within the larger organization to promote the use of Agile principles and practices.
 -   Championed and applied Agile principles and projects within my own group.
 -   Lead an initiative to develop standards and incorporate software engineering best practices for the team.
 Shared our standards and championed their use within the larger organization as well.
 -   Worked with other teams within the organization to understand their practices and standards to improve our working relationships with them.
 -   Interviewed candidates for open positions on the team.
 Assisted new team members in getting acclimated to our team and its practices.
 -   Independently developed a division-wide study group program, actively recruited members from throughout the company, and lead multiple groups on a variety of topics.
 -   Provided technical guidance, coaching, and mentoring for developers transitioning from .NET to Java technologies
 -   Provided software engineering expertise and technical leadership to a team building and maintaining enterprise-class software applications with Enterprise Java (Spring, Spring-MVC, Spring-JDBC and Hibernate, JavaScript, Ajax, YUI), .NET (C#, MVC3, jQuery), and Oracle technologies.
--   Lead a team of two developers, a business analyst, and support staff accepting handover of a poorly documented legacy project and incorporated it into our support model. working under tight timelines to deliver multiple rounds of fixes and enhancements, with only the code to guide us.
+-   Lead a team of two developers, a business analyst, and support staff accepting handover of a poorly documented legacy project and incorporated it into our support model.
+Worked under tight timelines to deliver multiple rounds of fixes and enhancements, with only the code to guide us.
 -   Actively sought out other mentors within the company (both formal and informal) to learn more about the larger organization and how to interact with it most effectively.

-**TerpSys,** Rockville, MD
+**TerpSys**, Rockville, MD

 January 2002 -- September 2013